St-Pardon/seefood/README.md

 ## Purpose
 A project submitted in partial fulfilment of Higher Diploma Certification in Software Engineering at [AltSchool Africa](https://www.altschoolafrica.com/).

+> To join AltSchool Africa, join the [waitlist](https://www.altschoolafrica.com/waitlist?school=engineering) and when the application is open be sure to use the code **ALT/SOE/022/1344** as referral to get discount.

 ## Getting Started
 ### Prerequisite
 To succefully run and test this application, you'll be needing the following: